-It is believed that Maha Shivratri falls on such auspicious day in the northern hemisphere that it raises a person’s spiritual power.
-Maha Shivratri is also celebrated marking the convergence of Shiva and Shakti.
-Maha Shivratri also celebrates the night when Lord Shiva performed the “Tandav”, the cosmic dance.
+It is believed that Maha Shivratri falls on such an auspicious day in the northern hemisphere that it raises a person’s spiritual power.
+Maha Shivratri is also celebrated, marking the convergence of Shiva and Shakti.
+Maha Shivratri also celebrates when Lord Shiva performed the “Tandav,” the cosmic dance.
 Here are the various books and theories on how and why Shivratri exists.

 The Legend of Neelakantha

 By now, we have established the greatness of Shiva, the humble yogi who requires very less of worldly pleasures and embellishments, the savior who goes where none has ever gone.
-“Samudra Manthan” – the churning of the sea has been mentioned in the Bhagavata Purana, in the Mahabharata, and in the Vishnu Purana as it explains how “Amrita” was formed.
+“Samudra Manthan” – the churning of the sea has been mentioned in the Bhagavata Purana, in the Mahabharata, and the Vishnu Purana as it explains how “Amrita” was formed.